 For Rough Estimation Only

 Calculating the proper tonnage accurately requires you to consider a variety of factors, including climate, number and size of windows, ceiling height, number of occupants, foundation type and amount of insulation.
 Professionals use a complex formula to determine the correct size of a cooling system, but there is a simpler method that can be used to get a "ballpark" estimate.
-Before purchasing a system, however, it is best to have a professional compute the tonnage by using the "Manual J" method, which is the formula preferred by the Air Conditioning Contractors of America.
+Before purchasing a system, however, it is best to have a professional compute the tonnage.

 Heating and cooling professionals typically use the following terms:

 - British Thermal Unit: Commonly abbreviated as Btu or BTU.
-One Btu represents how much heat is needed to increase the temperature of one pound of water at sea level from 58.5 degrees Fahrenheit to 59.5 degrees Fahrenheit.
-It is normally expressed by contractors in terms of Btu per hour.
+One BTU represents how much heat is needed to increase the temperature of 1 pound of water at sea level from 58.5 degrees Fahrenheit to 59.5 degrees Fahrenheit.
+It is normally expressed by contractors in terms of BTUs per hour.

 - Tonnage: In reference to air conditioning, a ton measures how much heat removed by the system would be needed to melt 2,000 pounds, or one ton, of ice in a 24-hour period.
-The result is then expressed in Btu per hour.
-According to the standard calculation, it takes 288,000 Btu to melt a ton of ice in 24 hours, or 12,000 Btu per hour.
-Therefore, 12,000 Btu per hour equals one ton of cooling,
+The result is then expressed in BTUs per hour.
+According to the standard calculation, it takes 288,000 BTUs to melt a ton of ice in 24 hours, or 12,000 BTUs per hour.
+Therefore, 12,000 BTUs per hour equal 1 ton of cooling.

-Although window units are typically rated in Btu, heat pumps and central air conditioning systems are almost always rated in tonnage.
+Although window units are typically rated in BTUs, heat pumps and central air conditioning systems are almost always rated in tonnage.

 How to Estimate Tonnage Required

-To calculate the estimated tonnage for a house with 2,000 square feet, 15 windows and 3 exterior doors, occupied by 5 people:
+To calculate the estimated tonnage for a house with 2,000 square feet, 15 windows and three exterior doors, occupied by five people:

 5 people x 400 = 2,000